jfgomes/site-jgomes/public/cs/2.1ci-cd/README.md

 - Need to ensure the plugin "Pipeline: Stage View Plugin" is installed
 - Need to ensure no pending approvals at Dashboard -> Manage Jenkins -> ScriptApproval
-- The authorized_keys is a file the has the pub key
+- The authorized_keys is a file that has the pub key
 - Need to add the iptables:
   ###### sudo iptables -A INPUT -p tcp --dport 22 -s ---server ip--- -j ACCEPT
   ###### sudo iptables -A INPUT -p tcp --dport 22 -s 172.0.0.0/8 -j ACCEPT